BNA Local Groups Forum 2024: Member democracy in action

 • enhancing effective communication channels (between Local Groups and their wider communities, between BNA members and their LGRs/LGSRs, and between LGRs/LGSRs and the BNA's elected national leadership and executive team)

-Two recently-appointed LGRs were also welcomed to the Forum for the first time: Sheila Mashate (Imperial College London) and Paul Hubbard (Newcastle University).
+Two recently-appointed LGRs were also welcomed to the Forum for the first time: Sheila Mashate (Imperial College Healthcare NHS Trust) and Paul Hubbard (Newcastle University).

 Volko Straub's handover of the Local Group Coordinator role